actions/importer-labs/gitlab/valet-dry-run-lab.md

 # Dry run the migration of an GitLab pipeline to GitHub Actions
-In this lab, you will use the Valet `dry-run` command to convert a GitLab pipeline to it's equivalent GitHub Actions workflow.
+In this lab, you will use the Valet `dry-run` command to convert a GitLab pipeline to its equivalent GitHub Actions workflow.
-The end result of this command will be the actions workflow writen to your local filesystem.
+The end result of this command will be the actions workflow written to your local filesystem.

 - [Prerequisites](#prerequisites)
 - [Perform a dry run](#perform-a-dry-run)